ACCESS-Community-Hub/PyEarthTools/MONOREADME.md

 pytest packages/data/tests/
 ```

-To run example [notebooks from the ERA5 low-res package](packages/era5lowres/nbook), you may need to also install a Jupyter kernel for your environment:
+To run example [notebooks from the tutorial package](packages/tutorial/nbook), you may need to also install a Jupyter kernel for your environment:

 ```
 # from the activate virtual or conda environment